open-alchemy/OpenAlchemyEditor/web/README.md

 Update the seed:

-1. Set the `state.seed.available.values` state to the seeds in the event.
+1. Set the `state.editor.seed.available.values` state to the seeds in the event.

 #### `editorApiLoadSeedsError`

 Update the error:

-1. Set the `state.error.message` state to the reason.
+1. Set the `state.editor.error.message` state to the reason.

 #### `seedComponentSelectChange`